• Skip to main content

 Meanwhile, USO produced profits up to 0.81% per trade but the sample sizes were also small so more investigation would be needed.

-We often hear traders talking about winning chart patterns like double tops and head and shoulders but time and again we test these patterns and find very little evidence of profitability.
+We often hear traders talking about winning reversal patterns like double tops and head and shoulders but time and again we test these patterns and find very little evidence of profitability.

 There can only be 3 reasons for this dissonance:

-1. Some traders are making money from these patterns but they’re profits are actually due to luck and not chart reading.
+1. Some traders make money from these patterns but they’re profits are actually due to luck and not chart reading.

-2. Some traders are making money from these patterns but they are incorporating other tricks and secret sauce that helps them to win.
+2. Some traders make money from these patterns but they are incorporating other tricks and secret sauce that helps them to win.

 3. Traders are deluding themselves and actually not making money from these patterns at all.